 I am in a season of life where I am looking to simplify.
-I want to be intentional with my days, spend time on what is important.
+I want to be intentional with my days and spend time on what is important.
 I don’t want to look back and wonder if I valued my stuff more than my people.
 I am simplifying my business, my home, my family…and it is so freeing.
 I find I can enjoy life more, I am not distracted or easily stressed out.
 I wanted to share some things that you can do today in only a few minutes to simplify your own life.

 Set a timer for 10 minutes.
 Choose any of the following tasks.
 Stop after 10 minutes.
 Then celebrate your simpler life.

 - Read your favorite inspirational book.
+If you need some new book recommendations, I have plenty.

 - Hand write a thank you note to someone and put it in the mailbox.